platformio/platformio-docs/en/latest/_sources/plus/debug-tools/ftdi.rst.txt

       - Description

     * - :ref:`framework_arduino`
-      - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences
+      - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences.

     * - :ref:`framework_espidf`
-      - ESP-IDF is the official development framework for the ESP32 and ESP32-S Series SoCs.
+      - Espressif IoT Development Framework.
+Official development framework for ESP32 chip

     * - :ref:`framework_freedom-e-sdk`
       - Open Source Software for Developing on the SiFive Freedom E Platform

     * - :ref:`framework_freertos`
-      - FreeRTOS is a real-time operating system kernel for embedded devices that has been ported to 40 microcontroller platforms
+      - FreeRTOS is a real-time operating system kernel for embedded devices that has been ported to 40 microcontroller platforms.

     * - :ref:`framework_mbed`
-      - Arm Mbed OS is an open source embedded operating system designed specifically for the 'things' in the Internet of Things.
-It includes all the features you need to develop a connected product based on an Arm Cortex-M microcontroller, including security, connectivity, an RTOS and drivers for sensors and I/O devices
+      - Arm Mbed OS is a platform operating system designed for the internet of things

     * - :ref:`framework_pulp-os`
-      - PULP is a silicon-proven Parallel Ultra Low Power platform targeting high energy efficiencies.
-The platform is organized in clusters of RISC-V cores that share a tightly-coupled data memory
+      - SDK for Greenwaves Technologies' GAP8 IoT Application Processor

     * - :ref:`framework_shakti-sdk`
       - A software development kit for developing applications on Shakti class of processors

     * - :ref:`framework_zephyr`
-      - The Zephyr Project is a scalable real-time operating system (RTOS) supporting multiple hardware architectures, optimized for resource constrained devices, and built with safety and security in mind
+      - Zephyr is a new generation, scalable, optimized, secure RTOS for multiple hardware architectures

 Boards
 ------